 There are start dates for this apprenticeship throughout the year.
 Please apply and our apprenticeship team will be in contact with you to discuss.Apply now

 About this apprenticeship

 A motor vehicle technician services and repairs light vehicles such as cars and vans and works either in dealerships that focus on a particular manufacturer, or for an independent garage that deals with many different makes of vehicles.
-To do well, technicians will have an interest in motor vehicles as well as a capacity for mechanical reasoning and good spatial awareness.
+To do well, technicians will have an interest in motor vehicles as well as a capacity for mechanical reasoning, good spatial awareness and customer service skills.

 What you will learn

-As a technician, you will learn how to work independently but also operate as an effective team member and have good customer handling skills.
-You will understand how the workshop and the dealership/garage functions from a commercial perspective and identify ways in which they can work more efficiently.
+- Understanding how the workshop and the dealership/garage functions from a commercial perspective, and identifying ways in which they can work more efficiently

-Although there is no qualification embedded in this program, there is a requirement for you to achieve your F-Gas certificate in order to complete the apprenticeship.
-This is not something we deliver on-site at City College Southampton, so will have to be done off-site and would be at an additional cost to your employer.
+Note: Before the standard is met, there is a requirement for you to achieve your F-Gas certificate.
+This is not something we deliver on-site at City College, so will have to be done off-site and would be at an additional cost to your employer.
 You will also have a logbook that will be completed alongside your apprenticeship.

 As an apprentice, you can expect to undertake work-based learning with an employer who will pay you a wage.
 Throughout the duration of your apprenticeship, you will attend college for one day per week.